10 Weeks Pregnant: The 10th Week of Pregnancy

-Your uterus has continued to grow, but you still are probably not showing at this time.
-Some of you may be ready to share with everyone that you are pregnant, while others may still be adjusting to the idea of being pregnant.
-It is important to be open about your feelings with both your partner and your health care provider.*
+Your uterus has continued to grow, but you are probably still not showing much at this time.
+Some women may be ready to share the news, while others may still be adjusting to the idea of being pregnant.
+It is important to be open about your feelings with both your partner and your health care provider.

 Pregnancy Week 10: What is happening with your baby?

-This is the beginning of the fetal period when your baby’s organs continue to grow and mature.
-The majority of his/her vital organs, kidneys, liver, brain, and lungs are functioning, but will continue to mature throughout the remainder of your pregnancy.
+This is the end of the embryonic period and the beginning of the fetal period when your baby’s organs continue to grow and mature.
+The majority of your baby’s vital organs (including the kidneys, liver, brain, and lungs) are functioning, but will continue to mature throughout the remainder of your pregnancy.

 Pregnancy Week 10: How big is your baby?

 Your baby is a little over 2 inches (5.08 centimeters) long, about the size of a lime, and weighs about a quarter of an ounce (7 grams).

 Pregnancy Week 10: What should you plan for this week?

 Your second prenatal visit will occur between weeks 12 and 16.
 During this visit your healthcare provider may perform an ultrasound allowing you to see your baby for the first time.
 Some women elect to obtain a commemorative sonogram photo.
 Before doing this, check the commercial sonogram safety checklist, and discuss this with your health care provider.
 Your doctor may use a Doppler stethoscope to detect your baby’s heartbeat.

 Your doctor may also discuss “quickening” with you.
 Quickening is the first fetal movement felt by the mother.
 This is often described as “flutters” and might be felt as early as 13-16 weeks.

 Pregnancy Week 10: Tips for making your pregnancy better